 Appreciation and engagement

-A white paper from O.C.
+A study from O.C.
 Tanner Company notes that nearly 80% of people who quit their jobs do so because of a lack of appreciation at work.
 And, a study from Price Waterhouse and Cooper’s Saratoga Institute found that many people who have key roles in organizations prefer appreciation, purpose, and autonomy, rather than promotions and raises, to feel engaged.

 When team members view their work as exciting and challenging and are recognized for their hard work, they’re more likely to become inspired to do great work.
 Failing to provide a workplace environment of appreciation and recognition can have negative consequences on employee engagement.